learningOrchestra/mlToolKits/README.md

 ### The cluster configuration

 The cluster configuration is related with the Machine Learning model, but the Learning Orchestra requires a small size cluster for simple pipeline settings.
-We have deployed the Learning Orchestra system over a cluster with only three virtual machines and it run models, like Titanic, IMDb and MNIST.
-Several technologies are used by Learning Orchestra on each virtual machine.
+We have deployed the Learning Orchestra system over a cluster with only three virtual machines and it runs models, like Titanic, IMDb and MNIST.
+Several technologies are used by Learning Orchestra on each virtual machine containers.
 Details about them at [requirements](https://learningorchestra.github.io/docs/installation/#requirements)

-## Using the Learning Orchestra system
+## Using the Learning Orchestra API

- The Learning Orchestra high level services are organized into interoperable API microservices.
-They offer access to third-party libraries, frameworks and tools to **gather data**, **clean data**, **train machine learning models**, **tune machine learning models**, **evaluate machine learning models** and **visualize data and results**.
+ The Learning Orchestra API is organized into interoperable microservices.
+They offer access to third-party ML toolkits, like Tensorflow, Scikit-learn, Pytorch, MXNet and others  to **gather data**, **transform data**, **explore data**, **training machine learning models**, **tune machine learning models**, **evaluate machine learning models**, **predict machine learning models** and **visualize data and results**.

-There are 11 Machine Learning services in the API:
+There are 11 services in the API:
 - **Dataset:** Responsible to obtain a dataset.
 External datasets are stored on MongoDB or on volumes using an URL.
 Dataset service enables the use of csv format datasets or generic format datasets.
 - **Model:** Responsible for loading machine learning models from existing repositories.
-It is useful to be used to configure a TensorFlow or Scikit-learn object with a tuned and pre-trained models, like the pre-trained deep learning models provided by Google or Facebook, trained on huge instances, for example.
+It is useful to be used to configure a ML toolkit object with a tuned and pre-trained models, like the pre-trained deep learning models provided by Google or Facebook, trained on huge instances, for example.
 On the other hand, it is also useful to load a customized/optimized neural network developed from scratch by a data scientist team.
 - **Transform:** Responsible for a catalog of tasks, including embedding, normalization, text enrichment, bucketization, data projection and so forth.
-Learning Orchestra has its own implementations for some services and implement other transform services from TensorFlow and Scikit-learn.
+Learning Orchestra has its own implementations for some services and it encapsulates other transform services from the existing ML toolkits.
 - **Explore:** The data scientist must perform exploratory analysis to understand their data and see the results of their executed actions.
-So, Learning Orchestra supports data exploration using the catalog provided by TensorFlow and Scikit-learn tools, including histogram, clustering, t-SNE, PCA, and others.
+So, Learning Orchestra supports data exploration using the catalog provided by the existing ML toolkits, including histogram, clustering, t-SNE, PCA, and others.
 All outputs of this step are plottable.
 - **Tune:** Performs the search for an optimal set of hyperparameters for a given model.
 It can be made through strategies like grid-search, random search, or Bayesian optimization.
-- **Train:** Probably it is the most computational expensive service of an ML pipeline, because the models will be trained for best learn the subjacents patterns on data.
+- **Training:** Probably it is the most computational expensive service of an ML pipeline, because the models will be trained for best learn the subjacents patterns on data.
 A diversity of algorithms can be executed, like Support Vector Machine (SVM), Random Forest, Bayesian inference, K-Nearest Neighbors (KNN), Deep Neural Networks (DNN), and many others.
 - **Evaluate:** After training a model, it is necessary to evaluate it's power to generalize to new unseen data.
 For that, the model needs to perform inferences or classification on a test dataset to obtain metrics that more accurately describe the capabilities of the model.
 Some common metrics are precision, recall, f1-score, accuracy, mean squared error (MSE), and cross-entropy.
 This service is useful to describe the generalization power and to detect the need for model calibrations.
-- **Predict:** The model can run indefinitely.
-Sometimes feedbacks are mandatory to reinforce the train step, so the Evaluate services are called multiple times.
-This is the main reason for a production pipe and, consequently, a service of such a type.
+- **Predict:** The model must predict to understand how it runs in real scenarios.
+Sometimes feedback and reinforcements are necessary.
-- **Builder:** Responsible to execute Spark-ML entire pipelines in Python, offering an alternative way to use the Learning Orchestra system just as a deployment alternative and not an environment for building ML workflows composed of pipelines.
+- **Builder:** Responsible to execute entire pipelines of existing ML toolkits, like Spark MLlib, in Python, offering an alternative way to use the Learning Orchestra system just as a deployment alternative and not an environment for building ML workflows composed of pipelines.
 - **Observe:** Represents a catalog of collections of Learning Orchestra and a publish/subscribe mechanism.
 Applications can subscribe to these collections to receive notifications via observers.
+A collection is the results of any step of a pipeline.
 - **Function:** Responsible to wrap a Python function, representing a wildcard for the data scientist when there is no Learning Orchestra support for a specific ML service.
 It is different from Builder service, since it does not run the entire pipeline.
-Instead, it runs just a Python function of Scikit-learn or TensorFlow models on a cluster container.
-It is part of future plans the support of functions written in R language.
+Instead, it runs just a Python function of an existing ML toolkit on a cluster container.